 Possible causes and solutions:

 - Excessive wear within the Torque Converter Clutch control sleeve, causing pressure losses inside the valve body.
 This affects the TCC engagement and makes gearchanges harsh.
-In more severe cases, there might even be failed gear changes or TCC.
+In more severe cases, there might be failed gear changes or TCC.
 There are upgraded control valve kits available on the market.

 4. Rattle or judder during accelerations